-The return on investment (ROI) of a web site is the ratio of money gained or lost on your website verses the amount of money you have spent on the website project in whatever way you did.
+The return on investment (ROI) of a website is the ratio of money gained or lost on your website versus the amount of money you have spent on the website project in whatever way you did.

-The ROI of a web site can be measured in a number of ways and for a number of factors.
-A very abstract description of the factors involved in the ROI of a website are as follows.
+The ROI of a website can be measured in several ways and for several factors.
+A very abstract description of the factors involved in the ROI of a website is as follows.

 The question to ask here is where it is that you are spending money.
-In case of a website, following factors could be counted as the money spent on
+In the case of a website, the following factors could be counted as the money spent on

 - search engine optimization efforts whether they be in-house or outsourced

 - Affiliate Programs

 - or any other investment you have made to promote your website in one way or the other

 The outputs or outcomes of your investments on the website project could be as follows.

 - Customer satisfaction